An SS433 flare caught by TESS. Fast rise times and evidence for a 13 hours quasi-period: The lightcurve

 We noticed a conspicuous repetition of flare peaks with approximately equal spacing between days 10 and 15.
 The sequence consists of two large peaks and two small peaks, followed by the absence of a peak for one cycle and the recovery of peaks with increasing amplitude in the next three cycles before the data break.
 The major peak at day 18 then occurs eight cycles later.
 We measured the peak times by fitting a Gaussian to each peak and then found the best-fit period.
 The first four peaks alone have a best fit period of 15.1 hr and the next three peaks have a best fit period of 11.7 hr.
 Fitting for all the peaks together we find a best fit period $P_{\mathrm{QPO}} = 13.3 \text{ hr}$.
 We refer to the periodicity as a quasi-period (QPO) since it is clearly not strictly periodic but still appears to be relatively well defined with a quality factor $Q \sim \frac{13 \text{ hr}}{2 \text{ hr}} = 6.5$.
 Figure \ref{fig:periodogram_S54} (top) shows the flaring portion of the lightcurve with the corresponding times of peaks for the best-fit model with $P_{\mathrm{QPO}} = 13.3 \text{ hr}$ in red dashed lines.

 Figure \ref{fig:periodogram_S54} (bottom) shows the Lomb-Scargle power spectral density for two data intervals: quiescence (for days 20 and later) in green and during the flare (between days 9 and 15) in red.
-They can be both approximately described by a power law $L(P) \propto P^{\alpha}$ as is typical for red noise with $\alpha \approx 1.6$ for the quiescent period \citep[consistent with previous ground based photometric monitoring of SS433; e.g.][]{Revnivtsev06}) and $\alpha \approx 1.8$ for the flare period (the fit was done for the interval $P=1-10$ hr).
+They can be both approximately described by a power law $L(P) \propto P^{\alpha}$ as is typical for red noise with $\alpha \approx 1.6$ for the quiescent period \citep[consistent with previous ground based photometric monitoring of SS433; e.g.][]{Revnivtsev06}) and $\alpha \approx 1.8$ for the flare period.
+The fit for the spectral index was done for the interval $P=1-10$ hr in both cases.
 Furthermore, a mild and broad peak typical of quasi-periodical oscillations can be seen at $P_{\mathrm{QPO}} = 13.3 \text{ hr}$ during the flares while it is absent during quiescence.